-Agnes Sorel, mistress of Charles VII. assists the queen in recovering him from his dejection on the siege of Orleans, iii.
-141.
+Agnes Sorel, mistress of Charles VII. assists the queen in recovering him

-Agricola, Julius, finally subdues the Britons, as far as Caledonia, i. q.
+Agricola, Julius, finally fubdues the Britons, as far as Caledonia, i. q.
 How he secured their subjection, ib.
 His civil institutions, ib.

-Agriculture, evidence of the bad state of, in the time of Henry VIII. iv.
+Agriculture, evidence of the bad flate of, in the time of Henry VIII. iv.
 278. State of, during the reign of James I. vi.
 188.

-Aix la Chapelle, treaty of, in result of the triple alliance, vii.
+Aix-la Chapelle, treaty of, in refult of the triple alliance, vii.
 437.

 Alasco, John, a Polish nobleman, being expelled, turns protestant preacher, and takes refuge with his congregation in England, iv.
-347. Is protected by the council, ib.
+347. Is protested by the council, ib.
 Is forced to leave England at the accession of queen Mary, 378.